barthelemyleveque/online_store/README.md

 # online_store

-It was my first web project !
+It was my first web project, ts an e-commerce website coded in 48hours using PHP HTML CSS.
-It is an e-commerce website coded in 48hours using PHP HTML CSS.

 It sells cheese and slippers and sometimes cheese slippers.

 ### How to run it :